spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

 Below is an  example of making an offset file for `num` files.
-The user has  set up the  `file` list containing the `num` filenames and the cooresponding Ra and Dec offsets lists, both containing num values.
-In this example these list are called  `ra_offset` and `dec_offset`
+The user has set up three lists  `file`, `ra_offset` and `dec_offset`.
+The  `file` list contains the filenames and  the `ra_offset` and `dec_offset` contain the Ra and Dec offsets respectively.
+In this example, all the list have five values.
+The units of the of Ra and Dec offsets are given in the `units` value.

 .. code-block:: python